-Please reference the appropriate table below to determine pick-up times/locations for your students.
+During Afternoon Pick-up, there are several scenarios for picking up students.
 Understanding which procedure to follow will help to ensure safety and continuous flow of traffic when entering/exiting campus.
 It is the parent's responsibility to communicate with their student and the school when there are adjustments needed to a student's normal pick-up routine.
 Failure to do so may result in mix-ups and may cause significant delays during pick-up.